No smooth spacetime: Exploring primordial perturbations in Lorentzian quantum cosmology: Trans-Planckian physics and Modified dispersion relations

 where $\tilde{C}_{3,4}$ are constants, When we assume $q_i\ll 1$, we approximate the above solution~\eqref{eq:gcj-infsolution} near $t = 0$ to be the above solution~\eqref{eq:gcj-solution} with $\tilde{C}_{3}\to C_3$ and $\tilde{C}_{4}\to C_4$.
 Thus, the UV ($t=0$) contribution to the on-shell action with $\tilde{C}_{3}= 0$ vanishes for $\textrm{Re}[\lambda]<0$ whereas the contribution with $\tilde{C}_{4}= 0$ vanishes for $\textrm{Re}[\lambda]>0$.
 Other choices lead to a divergent on-shell action and we should not take other choices since it makes a large contribution to the on-shell action for $q_i\ll 1$.
 Thus, we reach the same conclusion with the quantum creation of the open universe.
 By imposing $\chi(1)=q_fh_f$ to normalize the overall factor for the solution~\eqref{eq:gcj-infsolution} with $\tilde{C}_3=0$ or $\tilde{C}_4=0$, we obtain

 For the inflation case, we can take two real saddle points~\eqref{eq:inf-saddle} and obtain,

 which is imaginary.
 In the saddle point approximation, we can take either $\tilde{C}_3=0$ or $\tilde{C}_4=0$.
 Thus, when we take $\tilde{C}_4=0$, we can obtain the Gaussian wave function at two saddle points~\eqref{eq:inf-saddle}.
+In~\ac{gr} with saddle point approximation, the Gaussian perturbation is only achieved for the quantum creation of the flat universe, but it is also realized for the open universe and inflation model in the generalized Corley-Jacobson dispersion.

 Although this behavior is in the \ac{uv} region, and in the \ac{ir} region the perturbation behavior is again the same with \ac{gr}, this result would be interesting when we consider the cosmological scenarios of \ac{hl} gravity.
-In the \ac{hl} gravity the \ac{uv} perturbations can produce scale-invariant density perturbations and gravitational waves~\cite{Mukohyama:2009gg}.
+In the \ac{hl} gravity the \ac{uv} perturbations can produce scale-invariant primordial density perturbations and gravitational waves~\cite{Mukohyama:2009gg}.
 Beyond the saddle-point approximation, it is necessary to set $\tilde{C}_3=0$ to ensure the regularity of the on-shell action, and the perturbation problem reappears.
 In conclusion, the issue of perturbations in Lorentzian quantum cosmology cannot be entirely resolved by considering trans-Planckian physics with the generalized Corley-Jacobson dispersion relation.
 However, the perturbations can be Gaussian in the quantum creation of the flat or open universe with the saddle-point approximation and the generalized Corley-Jacobson dispersion.
 This suggests that trans-Planckian physics or quantum gravity might offer a potential mechanism to stabilize perturbations in quantum cosmology.